Peptides Vietnam LogoPeptides Vietnam

 Da Nang is the third coast for NAD+ IV infusion in Vietnam, anchored by Vinmec Da Nang and Family Medical Practice Da Nang.
 NAD+ IV sessions here run $140 to $320, with the lower end at independent wellness clinics serving the digital-nomad community in My An and An Thuong wards.

-Da Nang is where many longevity-focused expats and visitors do a 5 to 10 session loading phase because the city is cheaper than HCMC, the beach recovery is excellent, and the airport access is direct from most regional hubs.
-A full loading protocol of 8 sessions in Da Nang often costs less than 3 sessions in Singapore or Bangkok.
+Da Nang is where many longevity-focused residents and expats do a 5 to 10 session course because the city is cheaper than HCMC and airport access is direct from most regional hubs.
+A full course of 8 sessions in Da Nang often costs less than 3 sessions in Singapore or Bangkok.

 For broader peptide context in central Vietnam, see the peptides Da Nang guide.